llsaimur/EmployeeManager.Mvc/README.md

 performed using Entity Framework Core.
 The EF Core model is built manually by creating POCOs and mapping them to the table schema.
 To perform the mapping and model validations, data annotation attributes are used.
 The user authentication and authorization is provided using ASP.NET Core Identity.
-Specifically, this uses:
+Specifically:

   • Use the Model-View-Controller pattern to build an ASP.NET Core web application